-Tiffany Murray’s writing has appeared in Granta, the Guardian, the Telegraph, Sunday Times Style, GQ, Independent on Sunday and featured on BBC Radio 4.
-Her novels, Diamond Star Halo, Happy Accidents and Sugar Hall, have variously been shortlisted for the Wodehouse Bollinger Prize and received the Roger Deakin Award for nature writing.
-Tiffany has been a Hay Festival Fiction Fellow, a Fulbright scholar, a Senior Lecturer, a record company receptionist, and a dog walker in New York.
-She currently lives in a forest.
-My Family and Other Rock Stars is her first memoir.
+Tiffany Murray's memoir My Family and Other Rock Stars (Fleet, 2024)) was the Sunday Times, The Week, and the Mail ‘Book of the Week’, as well as the Observer Book of the Day.
+Tiffany’s non-fiction has also appeared in Granta, the Guardian, the Telegraph, Sunday Times Style, GQ, Independent on Sunday and featured on BBC Radio 4.
+Her novels, Diamond Star Halo (Granta, 2010) Happy Accidents (4th Estate, 2004) and Sugar Hall (Seren, 2014) have variously been shortlisted for the Wodehouse Bollinger Prize and received the Roger Deakin Award for nature writing.
+Tiffany has been a Hay Festival Fiction Fellow, a Fulbright scholar, and she programs Hay Festival/ACW’s Writers at Work.
+Her dramas set in Iceland, Lava!
+Lava!
+Lava!, and Hulda’s Café are available on BBC Sounds.

-Writing Yourself In: The personal essay & creative non-fiction
+Writing Yourself In: The personal essay & memoir

-This course seeks to introduce emerging writers (and potentially established writers looking to explore non-fiction) to ideas, practices, and debates around the universality of “the personal essay”.
-The tutors will hold a series of workshops, discussion groups and tutorials looking at the different ways a writer’s personal story can be framed within historical events, cultural patterns, and social phenomenon.
-These sessions will also explore how the writer can place their own story in the wider subjects of the climate emergency, the cost of living, political division, personal trauma, cultural trends, and writing about facts.
-At the beginning of the course, participants will be led to identify a subject and a form to work on throughout, so that by the end you will have a working draft of an engaging personal essay.
+This course seeks to introduce emerging writers (and potentially established writers looking to explore non-fiction) to ideas, practices, and debates around non-fiction in all its forms.
+The tutors will hold a series of workshops and discussion groups looking at the different ways a writer’s personal story can be framed within historical events, cultural patterns, and social phenomenon.
+A mixture of workshops, discussion groups, and tutorials, will explore how the writer can place their own story in the wider subjects of the climate emergency, the cost of living, political division, cultural trends, whatever you feel your story fits.
+At the beginning of the course, participants will be led to identify a section of their life, or a subject and a form to work on throughout, so that by the end they will have clearer focus on their project.
 Workshops will include “Finding Your Subject”, “Soundtracking Your Life”, “Experimenting with Form”, “Using the Tools of Fiction in Non-fiction”, and “Connecting with the Reader”.
+This course will be supportive, productive, creative, and fun.

 Tutors